Blog

 Money20/20 USA

 Money20/20 USA remains the flagship US fintech event, running October 18–21, 2026 at The Venetian in Las Vegas.
 The 2026 edition is tracking toward 11,000+ senior attendees from 3,400+ companies across 85+ countries, with roughly one in three attendees at C-suite level and 630+ speakers.
-The audience spans banks, payment networks, retailers, fraud and identity vendors, and Latin American fintechs — this is the event to be at if your ICP includes decision-makers anywhere in the payments stack.
+The audience spans banks, payment networks, retailers, fraud and identity vendors, and Latin American fintechs – this is the event to be at if your ICP includes decision-makers anywhere in the payments stack.
+Earlier in the year, Latin American teams often warm pipeline at Web Summit Rio 2026 (June 8–11), which draws thousands of regional startups and investors.

 Who attends: Bank executives, payments leaders, fraud/identity teams, retail fintech buyers, C-suite from top fintech unicorns Best for: Enterprise pipeline, partnership development, cross-border payments deals